propfeds/lemmas-garden/README.md

 Navigate to [`theory.js`](./theory.js) then click on `Raw`.
 You will be delivered to the source code of this theory.
 Copy the page's URL.

 Then, access the custom theory panel within Exponential Idle using the bottom arrows, until you reach a screen saying `Tap to select a custom theory`.
-Enter the menu, Press the `+` sign and paste in the URL.
+Enter the menu, press the `+` sign and paste in the URL.

 ### 4. Tap on 'Lemma's Garden' and start playing.